Loading...

 Tourist Attractions and Experiences

-Flourishing as a point of departure for the sanjikkoku-bune rice transport vessels that linked Osaka with Kyoto in the Edo period, the dock was reopened in March 2008 as a symbol of Osaka, City of Water.
+This pier, which flourished as a departure and arrival point for the 30-koku boats connecting Kyoto and Osaka during the Edo period, reopened in March 2008 as a symbol of Osaka, the water city.

 Basic information